 Genital herpes affects the skin or mucous membranes of the genitals.
-It caused by the herpes simplex virus (HSV).
-HSV is spread from one person to another during sexual contact.
+The virus is spread from one person to another during sexual contact.

 You may become infected with herpes if your skin, vagina, penis, or mouth comes into contact with someone who already has herpes.

 You are most likely to get herpes if you touch the skin of someone who has herpes sores, blisters, or a rash.
 But the virus can still be spread even when no sores or other symptoms are present.
 In some cases, you do not know you are infected.